eembees/eembees.github.io/content/_index.md

 +++
 Hi, I'm Magnus! 👋

-## Notice
-I'm currently traveling until Feb 1st 2024 and will be slow in response.

 ## Me in 5 sentences

 In the past, I've been a student, a teacher, an engineer and a scientist.